Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Summary and discussion

 \section{Summary and discussion}

-We proved the area rule in fully developed homogeneous instability-driven 2-D turbulence, which states that for a simple loop, the PDF of the velocity circulation depends only on the area enclosed by the loop and is independent of the specific shape of the loop.
-By introducing the instability-driven system, we can generalize the area rule, which was originally proved in the inertial range \cite{Migdal1995}, to scales with energy injection and dissipation.
-However, numerical simulations do not fully match the theoretical result.
-When the aspect ratio of the rectangular loop is significantly away from 1, the PDF clearly does not overlap with the PDF corresponding to the square loop with the same area.
-And for rectangular loops with the same area, the relationship between the second-order moment of circulation and the aspect ratio varies with the size of the loops.
-Similar to \cite{Iyer2021}, we find PDFs of loops with the same area overlap better after normalization by a second-order moment of velocity circulation.
-Noting that the area rule is a solution to the loop equation, but not the unique solution, it is remarkable that the turbulence dynamics tends to pick the area rule.
-The reason behind the selection and non-selection of the area rule remains for further study.
+For the 2-D flow in a period box, we derive the relation between the second-order moment of the filtered vorticity field and the energy spectrum, and numerically indicate that the area rule does not strictly hold in the inertial range.
+Then we derive the area rule in fully developed homogeneous instability-driven 2-D turbulence, which states that for an orientable loop, the PDF of the velocity circulation depends only on the area enclosed by the loop and is independent of the specific shape of the loop.
+By introducing an instability-driven system, we can generalize the area rule, originally derived in the inertial range \cite{Migdal2019}, to scales with energy injection and dissipation.
+However, similar to 2-D turbulence with distinctive inertial ranges, numerical simulations of an instability-driven system show that the area rule does not hold strictly.
+For rectangular loops with the same enclosing area but different aspect ratios, the second-order moment of circulation varies with the aspect ratio, although their corresponding PDFs of velocity circulation have a similar shape, they cannot overlap well.
+Thus, the PDF of circulation depends mainly on the area enclosed by the loop and is influenced by the shape of the loop; there should be solutions of the loop equation other than the area rule.

+Similar to \cite{Iyer2021}, we find that PDFs of loops with the same area overlap better after normalization by the second-order moment of velocity circulation.
+The results of numerical simulations suggest that $P(C,\Gamma) = \frac{1}{\sqrt{s_{\Gamma}}} P \rbr{A_C,\frac{\Gamma}{\sqrt{s_{\Gamma}}}}$ where $s_{\Gamma}$ is the second-order moment of velocity circulation on loop $C$ is a good approximate solution of the loop equation (\ref{Loop Eq, two terms}).
+This is also an issue for further study.

 In the previous proof, we did not consider the effect of the general external force $\boldsymbol{F}$ in the equation (\ref{general momentum equation}).
 In fact, if and only if the external force $\boldsymbol{F}$ satisfies the condition